zxz2jj/ReAD/README.md

-# Welecome to use ReAD!
+# Welcome to use ReAD!

 ReAD is an Out-of-Distribution (OOD) detection method through Relative Activation-Deactivation Abstractions.